 “The broad outcome ended up being the expected one,” Jimmy Jean, a strategist in the fixed income group at Desjardins Capital Markets in Montreal, said today in a note to clients.
 “There is a broad consensus around the fact that with a minority government, the PQ will need to water down some of its most controversial promises in order to maintain power.”

 In addition to Charest, other Liberal ministers who lost their districts include Natural Resources Minister Clement Gignac, a former National Bank of Canada (NA) economist, and Alain Paquet, the province’s delegate finance minister.

 “With Mr. Charest losing his seat, the Liberals will now become the PQ’s natural allies” in the legislature, Gagnon said.
 “They will need to rebuild and go through a leadership race.
 They are not going to try to bring the government down.”

 Marois last month pledged to balance the provincial budget by limiting program spending growth to 2.4 percent a year and by boosting revenue through increased mining royalties and higher taxes on wealthy individuals.
 The tax increases, aimed at residents who earn at least C$130,000, would bring in C$610 million annually, according to the party platform.

 Marois wants the government to assert greater control over Quebec’s economy, and came out against Mooresville, North Carolina-based Lowe’s Cos.
-(LOW)’s unsolicited bid for Rona Inc. (RON), the Quebec home-improvement retailer.
+(LOW:US)’s unsolicited bid for Rona Inc. (RON), the Quebec home-improvement retailer.

 A Parti Quebecois government would wind down the C$4 billion Generations Fund -- currently managed by the Caisse de depot et Placement du Quebec -- and use the money to pay down the debt at the end of this year, according to its platform.